amwmedia/infect.js/README.md

-# Infect.js &raquo; A Simple Dependency Injection Library
+# Infect.js &raquo; Simple Dependency Injection

 Infect.js is a simple way to add the magic of dependency injection to any web project, regardless of the framework on which you choose to write your application.
-Dependency injection has many benefits.
-Asside from making your module definition cleaner, it also gives you a way to globally change certain services based on the environment they are loaded in, and allows you to write more modular code.

 # Features